fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-08-24】[Arudjreis / awesome\-security\-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist)
 * 【2025-08-18】[enescingoz / awesome\-n8n\-templates](https://github.com/enescingoz/awesome-n8n-templates) - Supercharge your workflow automation with this curated collection of n8n templates!
 Instantly connect your favorite apps\-like Gmail, Telegram, Google Drive, Slack, and more\-with ready\-to\-use, AI\-powered automations  Save time, boost productivity, and unlock the true potential of n8n in just a few clicks
 * 【2025-08-18】[TheGP / untidetect\-tools](https://github.com/TheGP/untidetect-tools) - List of anti\-detect and humanizing tools and browsers, including captcha solvers and sms\-activation
 * 【2025-08-18】[lukasmasuch / best-of-ml-python](https://github.com/lukasmasuch/best-of-ml-python) - 🏆 A ranked list of awesome machine learning Python libraries.
 Updated weekly.